Tierra Whack's Labor Of Self-Love, From Car Wash To Critical Mass

 One unintended serendipity of Tierra Whack's weird Grammy nod for "Mumbo Jumbo" is that it's the one song where you can suss out the unmistakable influence Atlanta had on her sound.
 After originally recording vocal reference tracks, where the lyrics aren't as important as the melody, she decided to leave it that way.
 The result sounds like an experimental interpretation of mumble rap.

-In the video directed by Marco Prestini, a trip to the dentist ends up being the explanation for her inarticulate flow.
+In the video, directed by Marco Prestini, a trip to the dentist ends up being the explanation for her inarticulate flow.
 Her spin on Atlanta trap is more whimsical and emotionally resonant than the subgenre's expressionistic tendencies.
 It may be mere coincidence that her artistic development intensified while living there, but it's quite possible that the city gifted her with something native ATLiens ranging from OutKast to Young Thug have long enjoyed: a sense of creative freedom.
 With enough distance from rap's East Coast bedrock, Whack found room, perhaps, to color outside the lines.
 Before Atlanta, she was a rapper.
 After Atlanta, she became a songwriter.
 Yes, it's ironic: In a city frequently criticized for its ubiquitous sound and flow, she fine-tuned her own unique voice.

 The city prematurely branded "Too Busy To Hate" during the civil rights era bled through in other ways.
 The car wash may have felt like the most desegregated corner lot in Atlanta from the customer's vantage point.
 But it wasn't exactly that for the employees, most of whom were black and brown.
 The image of folks of color engaging in manual labor has always suggested one thing in this country: It's a job no one else wants.
-This nexus of work, inspiration and the possibility of rising above your station is where Car Wash -- a movie that hit the silver screen two decades before Whack was born — becomes a metaphorical reference point.
+This nexus of work, inspiration and the possibility of rising above your station is where Car Wash, a movie that hit the silver screen two decades before Whack was born, becomes a metaphorical reference point.
 If you've never seen the hilarious '70s flick from the tail end of the blaxploitation era, it might be hard to imagine such a setting serving as creative inspiration.
 Apart from the obvious workplace resonance, Car Wash, like Whack World, is a comedy with a tragic undercurrent.
 Set in a struggling-class L.A. with Hollywood's haze a distant backdrop, it's a movie about everyday people hustling their way through the workday, playing crazy to preserve their sanity, harboring high aspirations out of pure desperation.
 And yeah, there's a whole lotta laughing to keep from crying.

 Whack's car wash experience may be an abbreviated scene in her life, but over the course of Whack World she hits the same discordant notes, those exaggerated highs and lows, that make Car Wash's zany plot a classic day-in-the-life character study in black surrealism: She's Franklin Ajaye's afro-clad superhero The Fly, fighting to win back the love he lost.
 She's Antonio Fargas' cross-dressing wildcard Lindy, commanding respect in a world that refuses to recognize her identity.
 She's Bill Duke's world-weary black Muslim, so hard-up for the revolution that he's ready to risk it all.
 She's Richard Pryor's televangelist pimp Daddy Rich, playing on all our emotions, and the streetwalker Marleen, trying to get over the trick who stole her heart.
 She's the two Sam-and-Dave wannabes, Floyd and Lloyd, turning the day gig into a nonstop audition while praying for that big break.

 Whack reminds me of each of those characters at their core, brimming with ambition bigger than their surroundings.
-There's another irony for anyone who might only know Car Wash as a movie long relegated to discount DVD bins and dismissed as a laughable blip in the vault of blaxploitation cult-classics: It was celebrated by critics and actually won multiple prizes at the Cannes Film Festival in 1977.
-It even won a Grammy — for Best Album of Original Score Written for a Motion Picture or Television Special.
+There's another irony for anyone who might only know Car Wash as a movie long relegated to discount DVD bins and dismissed as a laughable blip in the vault of blaxploitation cult classics: It was celebrated by critics and actually won multiple prizes at the Cannes Film Festival in 1977.
+It even won a Grammy — for best album of original score written for a motion picture or television special.

-Since the Recording Academy began recognizing music videos in 1982 at the onset of the MTV era, the associated categories have undergone countless evolutions, splits and fusions — Best Short Form Music Video, Best Long Form Music Video, Best Performance Music Video, Best Concept Music Video, Best Music Film, Best Music Video — in an attempt to keep pace with creative shifts.
+Since the Recording Academy began recognizing music videos in 1982 at the onset of the MTV era, the associated categories have undergone countless evolutions, splits and fusions — best short form music video, best long form music video, best performance music video, best concept music video, best music film, best music video — in an attempt to keep pace with creative shifts.
 Yet it's strange, in the age of Beyonce's Lemonade, that the Academy has no current category designated for album-length videos.
 Whack probably wouldn't be nominated at all if it weren't for Whack World, but because that project doesn't meet the Academy's stodgy criteria it randomly selected something else.
 It may not be the coronation she deserves, but it proves the Academy knew it couldn't afford to ignore her.

 There are periods in our life that leave an indelible impression.
 A first job can be that kind of experience, and Whack's still resonates beyond her résumé.
 The way she talks about it, even now, with a hint of nostalgia, you can tell it was a watershed period in her journey to self-discovery.
 The world she occupied for those six months responded to her hard work in a way that affirmed her self-worth and left a lasting connection.
 "Tell her we miss her," her old manager Kim Ogletree tells me before hanging up.
 "She got a job anytime, now."